 But research since 1977 (Adey and Bawin) has shown that organisms can react to exogenous electromagnetic signals of very low intensity and experience an even greater reaction to them than from stronger signals.

-The explanation of the phenomenon of amplification of an exogenous signal gave Gilbert and Rodbell the Nobel Prize in 1994.
+The explanation of the phenomenon of amplification of an exogenous signal resulted in Gilbert and Rodbell being given the Nobel Prize in 1994.
 The G proteins integrate multiple signals outside the cell and activate various cell amplification systems.
 Because of these, a single photon of electromagnetic energy is sufficient to start the massive calcium entry into the cells, activating several biological functions.

 To date studies have linked low-frequency radiation with miscarriages, Alzheimer's, leukemia, breast cancer, skin cancer, insomnia, thrombosis, damage to DNA, diabetes, multiple sclerosis, neurotic disorders, depression etc.